Reconstruction of New Orleans: Repopulation

+The Green Dot Map

+On January 11, 2006, the local newspaper, The Times-Picayune ran an article describing a post-disaster map for rebuilding the city, dubbed the Green Dot Map.
+It was proposed by the Urban Planning Committee as part of the Bring New Orleans Back Commission convened by Mayor Ray Nagin to guide reconstruction.
+An earlier version of the map discussed parksin many neighborhoods with improved drainage.
+That version contained green dots drawn with dashed lines and no fill that were intended to be possibilities.

+A second map the one first revealed to the public, was created by the Times-Picayune staff.
+The new map condensed several maps into one, and also filled in the dashed green circles to make solid ones.
+Instead of tentative areas for parks and drainage, the new map communicated definite greenspaces that appeared to wipe out entire neighborhoods.
+Additionally, the green dots were in low and middle income neighborhoods, and not in highest income ones.
+The Green Dot Map is regarded as a catalyst for transforming New Orleans from a top-down approach to a bottom-up community-driven approach.

 Rebuilding, social justice, and community life

 Residents were authorized to return to examine homes after the storm on Monday, September 5, 2005.
 In downtown New Orleans, several places were indeed producing power.
-Due to contaminated water and uninhabitable conditions, the Mayor ordered that all citizens be evacuated by September 6.Frederic Schwartz, the architect selected by the citizens of New Orleans and the New Orleans City Planning Commission to replan one-third of the city for 40% of its population explained how the opportunity for rebuilding the city could be a chance to strengthen social justice and community life:
+Due to contaminated water and uninhabitable conditions, the Mayor ordered that all citizens be evacuated by September 6.
+Frederic Schwartz, the architect selected by the citizens of New Orleans and the New Orleans City Planning Commission to replan one-third of the city for 40% of its population explained how the opportunity for rebuilding the city could be a chance to strengthen social justice and community life:

 The planning of cities in the face of disaster (natural and political) must reach beyond the band-aid of short-term recovery.
 Disaster offers a unique opportunity to rethink the planning and politics of our metro-regional areas – it is a chance to redefine our cities and to reassert values of environmental care and social justice, of community building and especially of helping the poor with programs for quality, affordable, and sustainable housing.

 As lead planners for District 4, the district that includes the "largest concentration of public housing in the city" (Iberville, St. Bernard, Lafitte, and B. W. Cooper), Schwartz challenged his team to make "every effort to involve the residents and the community in the planning effort," while ensuring that the design of the new housing "could maintain the look and feel of surrounding neighborhoods with a mix of both modern interpretation of historic typologies and new urbanist models."